We encourage players to:

 - Challenges are set to encourage learning.

-- Practices replicate the demands of the ‘game’ as much as possible, giving lots of opportunities to practice different aspects of the game (shooting, dribbling, tackling, passing, goalkeeping), in context.
+- Practices replicate the demands of the ‘game’ as much as possible.

 - Goals are used to help players’ enjoyment and motivation.

-- Small-sided games on appropriate sized pitches provide young players with opposition, decision- making and challenge, all of which help their skill development.
+- Small-sided games on appropriate sized pitches provide young players with opposition, decision- making and challenge.

-- Emulate the game situations through a series of different scenarios (1v1, 2v1, 1v2, 3v2 etc.) and a variety of these game-like challenges during practice sessions.
+- Emulate the game situations through a series of different scenarios and a variety of these game-like challenges during practice sessions.

 - Players should be 70% of the training session in contact with the ball.